 - The European Union has added NMP to its restricted substance list.
 NMP was previously restricted in consumer products including paint strippers several years ago with a concentration limit of 0.3% due to the chemical’s classification as toxic to reproduction.
 To address workplace exposures, in 2018, the European Chemicals Agency issued a regulation restricting the manufacture, use, and sale of all products, including paint strippers, containing NMP in concentrations greater than 0.3% unless certain conditions are met.
 The restriction goes into play May 9, 2020.
 The European Chemicals Agency classifies NMP as a “Substance of Very High Concern” because of its toxicity to reproduction based on developmental toxicity.
 This chemical is also on REACH’s candidate list for authorization, meaning that it could be banned or companies would be required to submit an application to continue using, begin using, or sell this chemical (note this doesn’t apply to imported products).

-Lowe’s is one of the top home improvement retail chains in the U.S. and is still selling paint strippers with NMP, even though there are safer alternatives.
-Join us in calling on Lowe’s to do the right thing and stop selling these toxic products.
+Some of the top retail chains in the U.S. like Walmart, AutoZone, Menards, and Ace Hardware are still selling paint strippers with NMP, even though there are safer alternatives.
+Stay tuned for actions you can take to call on these companies to stop selling these toxic products.

 Know the ingredients in your paint stripper or other products listed above